Tea Leaves, Hypnosis, & Aura Cleansing: My Virtual Spiritual Wellness Journey

 Advertisement

-As we continued, Batista said that she saw the color blue all over my spirit body, a color that she says represents anxiety, and then orange, which she says means stress.
-Minutes later, she says she sees yellow, another (surprise!) negative color, meaning fear.
-She told me to envision these colors leaving my spirit body and melting down into the ground, off my body for good.
-Once my color cleanse was complete, she asked me to envision my higher self — the best and most authentic version of myself, Batista explained — and ask her if she has any messages for me.
+As we continued, Batista said that she saw the color blue all over my spirit body, a colour that she says represents anxiety, and then orange, which she says means stress.
+Minutes later, she says she sees yellow, another (surprise!) negative colour, meaning fear.
+She told me to envision these colours leaving my spirit body and melting down into the ground, off my body for good.
+Once my colour cleanse was complete, she asked me to envision my higher self — the best and most authentic version of myself, Batista explained — and ask her if she has any messages for me.

 "Your higher self really wants you to step into your power.
 Don't be shy about it, own who you are," Batista said.
 "It really wants me to tell you that you're so fabulous, and own that.
 Don't let anyone dull your sparkle or be intimidated by it."